-Sub-subject: International Trade and Business in Shanghai - Pudong (China).
+Sub-subject: Doing Business in Shanghai - Pudong (China).
 Syllabus:

 - City of Shanghai: the financial, economic, trade, and shipping centre of China.